senchalabs/roookies/README.md

 Installing Sencha Touch
 -----------------------

-Download the Sencha Touch v1.1 SDK from http://www.sencha.com/products/touch/download/ and place (or symlink) the unzipped directory, renamed to <code>touch</code>, into the <code>lib</code> folder.
+Download the Sencha Touch v1.1 SDK from [http://www.sencha.com/products/touch/download/ here] and place (or symlink) the unzipped directory, renamed to <code>touch</code>, into the <code>lib</code> folder.

 This should ensure that the <code>&lt;link&gt;</code> and <code>&lt;script&gt;</code> tags in the <code>index.html</code> of the application itself point to the correct locations for the JavaScript and CSS resources: